This feature “grants or revokes” the “View, Design, Remove, and Instance permissions” for a Process Definition.

-By design, the regular users (non-admins) can only view the Process Definitions they have created or have permission to view.
-The regular user can View, Design, Remove, and View Process Instances of a Process Definition based on the “Permissions” assigned by the FlowWright Administrator or the definition owner.
+By design, regular users (non-admins) can view only the Process Definitions they have created or have permission to view.
+A regular user can View, Design, Remove, and View Process Instances of a Process Definition, based on the “Permissions” assigned by the FlowWright Administrator or the definition owner.

 Grant Permissions.

-On the Process Definition page, select the definition from the table and click on the Security - Permissions menu option.
+On the Process Definition page, select the definition in the table, then click the Security > Permissions menu option.

-The Manage Permissions page is displayed in a new tab.
-You can grant permissions to an individual user or a user application group.
+The Manage Permissions page opens in a new tab.
+Grant permissions to an individual user or a user application group.

-Search and add the user(s) by typing the first three letters of their user names.
-Select the user from the list and click the “Add” button to include it.
+Search for and add the user(s) by typing the first three letters of their user names.
+Select the user from the list, then click the “Add” button to include them.

 The user is listed in the table below.
 Select the checkbox to grant View, Design, Remove, and Instance permissions.
 Click the “Save Permissions” button to confirm.
 A confirmation message appears in the top-right corner.
-You can add multiple users to this permissions list.
+To add multiple users to this permissions list, select the checkbox for each user.

 - View - permissions to see the process definition design